 Unless otherwise agreed to in writing by the Parties, Channel Developers who use the Checkout API to integrate the Channel Application into the Service will retain 100% of the revenues from Merchant charges billed through the Shopify Billing API as described in Section C.3.1(d) above.

-Channel Developer will apply to Shopify for access to the Sales Channel App, which shall be granted or denied in Shopify’s sole discretion.
+- Channel Developer will apply to Shopify for access to the Sales Channel SDK, which will be granted or denied in Shopify’s sole discretion.

-The terms and conditions in this Agreement generally applicable to Channel Developer’s use of the Shopify API will apply to Channel Developer’s use of the Sales Channel App.
-In addition, and without limiting the generality of the license restrictions in Part C, Section 6 of the Agreement, with respect to the Sales Channel App, Channel Developer shall:
+- The Shopify API Terms apply to Channel Developer’s use of the Sales Channel SDK.
+In addition to, and without limiting the generality of the restrictions in Section 2.3 of the Shopify API Terms, with respect to the Sales Channel SDK, Channel Developer will:

-i) upon request from Shopify, provide Shopify with a report setting out the number of, and location of, all copies of the Sales Channel App;
+- upon request from Shopify, provide Shopify with a report setting out the number of, and location of, all copies of the Sales Channel SDK;

-ii) not use the Sales Channel App for any purpose other than for the Channel Program and the development of the Channel Application; and
+- not use the Sales Channel SDK for any purpose other than for the Channel Program and the development of the Channel Application; and

-iii) not use the Sales Channel App to develop products or services that will compete with Shopify’s products or services.
+- not use the Sales Channel SDK to develop products or services that will compete with Shopify’s products or services.

 4. Term and Termination for Channel Applications

-Subject to the following, Channel Developer agrees to maintain its Channel Application for 12 months from the date that the Channel Application is made available by Shopify in the Shopify App Store:
+Subject to the following, Channel Developer agrees to maintain its Channel Application for twelve (12) months from the date that the Channel Application is made available by Shopify in the Shopify App Store: